Rhinoplasty in San Diego, CA

 In patients with thin nasal skin, a wide tip is a consequence of large or splayed cartilages that form the tip.

 In order to increase the precision of reshaping and resizing the tip, Dr. Jaibaji uses an “open approach” rhinoplasty technique.
 This method facilitates direct visualization of the nasal cartilages.
-It also increases the predictability of the final surgical result.
+It will, also, increases the predictability of the final surgical result.
 The open approach also allows for precise suturing of the nasal cartilages to reshape and refine them as well as position them more accurately.

 Can a crooked or asymmetrical nose be corrected?